waggle-sensor/sensors/README.md

 ### Commands
 Below commands are primary commands.
 ```
-ver            requests coresense firmware version
+ver            request a coresense firmware version
-id             requests id of the node
+id             request a node id

-Corewrite      change mac address of the coresense board
+Corewrite      change a coresense board mac address
-Coreread       request sensor value on metsense or lightsense board
+Coreread       request sensor values from coresense boards (metsense and lightsense boards)

-SPIconfig      establish configuration for a SPI line
+SPIconfig      establish connection and configuration for a SPI line
-SPIread        read sensor value
+SPIread        read command relavent sensor values

-Serialpower    power on or off the sensor connected to serial if it is needed
+Serialpower    power on or off a sensor communicate through a serial if it is needed
-Serialconfig   establish configuration for a serial line
+Serialconfig   establish connection and configuration for a serial line
-Serialwrite    write data through serial if it is needed
+Serialwrite    write data through a serial if it is needed
-Serialread     read serial line
+Serialread     read a serial line

 I2Cwrite       write data through I2C if it is needed
-I2Cread        read sensor value
+I2Cread        read sensor values
 ```
-All the primary commands requires following parameters, except "ver" and "id".
+All the primary commands require following parameters, except "ver" and "id".
 Detailed commands are shown below.
 All parameters in "< >" are hex string except Coreread and Corewrite.
 ```
 $ ver
 $ id

-$ Corewrite mac <address(long integer)>
+$ Corewrite mac <address(integer)>
 $ Coreread <sensor name>

 $ SPIconfig <slave pin> <max speed(3bytes)> <bit order> <SPI mode>